getchip/PocketCHIP-Docs/source/includes/_applications.md

 In the tracker mode, each line of 6 dots represents a note.
 Each dot represents an aspect of the notes.
 In left-to-right order they are:

 #### Frequency
-* Denoted by the letter of the musical pitch
+* Denoted by the letter of the musical pitch.
-* Input the pitches, using the q2w3er5t6y7ui keys like a piano
+* Input the pitches, using the q2w3er5t6y7ui keys like a piano.
-* Q is a 'C' note, W is a 'D' note
+* Q is a 'C' note, W is a 'D' note.
-* The number keys are the sharps and flats (like the black keys on a piano)
+* The number keys are the sharps and flats (like the black keys on a piano).

 #### Octave

-For each note, choose octave 1, 2, 3, or 4 in the OCT field at the top, or type the corresponding number 1 is the lowest octave and 4 is highest
+For each note, choose octave 1, 2, 3, or 4 in the OCT field at the top, or type the corresponding number 1 is the lowest octave and 4 is highest.

 #### Instrument

-Choose one of the instruments in the gray waveform boxes or type the corresponding number (0 through 7)
+Choose one of the instruments in the gray waveform boxes or type the corresponding number (0 through 7).

 #### Volume

-Choose volume level in the VOL field or type the corresponding number (0 through 7)
+Choose volume level in the VOL field or type the corresponding number (0 through 7).

 #### Effect
-Choose an effect from the boxes under the instruments or type the corresponding number (0 through 7) The 8 effects are
+Choose an effect from the boxes under the instruments or type the corresponding number (0 through 7).
+The 8 effects are:
 * 0 none
 * 1 slide
 * 2 vibrato